OpenThaiGPT/openthaigpt-pretraining/src/data/scripts/huggingface_create/README.md

 train: The training split.
 eval: The evaluation split.
-Each split is stored as a set of Parquet files and can be loaded and used with Hugging Face Datasets library.
+Each split is stored as a set of Arrow files and can be loaded and used with Hugging Face Datasets library.